becc-mu/no-framework-node/README.md

 # No-Frame Node Rest-api

-I want to create a simple CRUD REST API in Nodejs without using any framework.
+This is a simple CRUD REST API in Nodejs without using any framework.

 ## How to use